 Applicants may submit applications for any eligible activity for which they are an eligible applicant (e.g. a county may apply to update or adopt a new building code but may not apply to create and adopt a zoning code).
-The applicant is NOT required to engage in all eligible activities-only those activities the applicant is interested in pursuing.
+The applicant is NOT required to engage in all eligible activities- only those activities the applicant is interested in pursuing.
 The GLO may use the adoption of codes, ordinances, and/or plans in this program as scoring criteria in other CDBG-MIT programs.

-This program encourages communities to look at all their identified risks in a comprehensive manner and integrate mitigation measures in each activity they undertake.

-- 5.4.12.2 Allocation Amount: \$100,000,000 - 5.4.12.3 Maximum Award Amount: \$300,000 per applicant - 5.4.12.4 Eligible Entities: Units of local government (cities and counties), Indian Tribes, and councils of governments located within a CDBG-MIT eligible area.
+- 4.4.10.1 Connection to Identified Risk: This program encourages communities to look at all their identified risks in a comprehensive manner and integrate mitigation measures in each activity they undertake. - 4.4.10.2 Allocation Amount: \$100,000,000 - 4.4.10.3 Maximum Award Amount: \$300,000 per applicant - 4.4.10.4 Eligible Entities: - i.
+Units of local government (cities and counties), Indian Tribes, and councils of governments located within a CDBG-MIT eligible area. - 4.4.10.5 Eligible Activities: - i.

-5.4.12.5 Eligible Activities:

-- i.
 Development, adoption, and implementation of Building Codes that meet or exceed the standards set forth in the International Residential Code 2012 (IRC 2012); - ii.
 Development, adoption, and implementation of a Flood Damage Prevention Ordinance that meets CDBG-MIT requirements of at least 2 feet above base flood elevation; - iii.
 Development, adoption, and implementation of a Zoning Ordinance based upon a land use plan or comprehensive plan; - iv.
 Development and adoption of forward-looking land use plans that integrate hazard mitigation plans; - v.
-Development and adoption of forward-looking Comprehensive Plans that integrate hazard mitigation plans; and - vi.
+Development and adoption of forward-looking Comprehensive Plans that integrate hazard mitigation plans; or - vi.
 Public Service activities focused on education and outreach campaigns designed to alert communities and beneficiaries to opportunities to further mitigate identified risks through insurance, best practices, and other strategies.
-Public information activities leading to CRS credit accrual and CRS eligibility are eligible under this activity. - 5.4.12.6 Ineligible Activities: Activities not expressly listed under the Eligible Activities section are prohibited.
+Public information activities leading to CRS credit accrual and CRS eligibility are eligible under this activity. - 4.4.10.6 Ineligible Activities: - i.
+Activities not expressly listed under the Eligible Activities section are prohibited.

-5.4.12.7 Program Requirements:
+4.4.10.7 Program Requirements:

 - i.
-Building Codes: - a.
-Adopted building code must meet or exceed IRC 2012; and - b.
-Adoption of selected building code must be complete within the contract term.
-Failure to adopt within that timeframe will result in the forfeiture of grant funds and repayment.
+Building Codes: - ii.
+Adopted building code must meet or exceed IRC 2012.